Dart-Code/Dart-Code/CONTRIBUTING.md

 Running Dart Code from source is relatively straight forward.
 You should:

 1. Clone the Dart Code repository (or your own fork)
-2. Run `npm install` to fetch dependencies
+2. Run `npm install` to install dependencies
 3. Open the repository root folder in Visual Studio Code
 4. Press F5